 The categories will vary depending on the business.
 Small businesses might have fewer categories than larger corporations, and specialised industries might also have other categories that are important to consider.

-How cash flow forecasts help a business
+Advantages of cash flow forecasts

 Managing cash flow with accounting software